 This section goes through the core concepts of scrum and kanban and then discusses the main Jira terms and how they relate to the agile processes

-This lecture goes into details of how scrum and kanban methodologies work, and touches on all the key points about these agile processes.
+This lecture goes into details of how the scrum methodology works, and touches on all the key points about this agile process.

 We'll define some of the key Jira terms like issues, projects, versions, and components